Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Technical Overview

 \subsection{Framework}

-Define $\Xcal \subseteq \{-1,1\}^n$ and let $H \colon \Xcal \mapsto \R$ be a cost function.
+Define $\Xcal \subseteq \{-1,1\}^n$ and let $H \colon \Xcal \rightarrow \R$ be a cost function.
 We are interested in (exactly) determining $\zstar \in \Xcal$ such that

 We also use $H$ to refer to a diagonal Hamiltonian in a Hilbert space with a basis indexed by $z \in \Xcal$, with $\<z|H|z\> $ for the Hamiltonian identified with $H(z)$.
 Whether we are referring to the quantum Hamiltonian or the function will be clear from context.
 We define $\Estar := \min_{z \in \Xcal} H(z)$ and assume everywhere that the cost is scaled to ensure $\Estar < 0$.
-We will further assume that $|\Xcal|$ is super-polynomial, as our primary concern is with super-quadratic speedups over exponential time algorithms.
-If $\pi$ is a distribution such that $\pi(E^{\star})$ is the probability that a sample from $\pi$ is a global minimizer and there exists a Markov Chain with transition matrix $P$ that mixes to stationary distribution $\pi$ such the mixing time is bounded by $\tmix(\varepsilon) = \poly(n,\log(\varepsilon^{-1}))$.
+We will further assume that $|\Xcal|$ is super-polynomial, as our primary concern is with super-quadratic speedups over algorithms with at least super-polynomial runtime.
+Suppose $\pi$ is a distribution such that $\pi(E^{\star})$ is the probability that a sample from $\pi$ is a global minimizer.
+Suppose there exists a Markov chain with transition matrix $P$ that mixes to stationary distribution $\pi$, then the mixing time is bounded by $\tmix(\varepsilon) = \poly(n,\log(\varepsilon^{-1}))$.

-Under these conditions, it follows that Algorithm~\ref{alg:MarkovChainSearch} finds the global minimizer of $H$ in time $\Ostar\left((\pi(E^{\star}))^{-1}\right)$.
+Under these conditions, it follows that Algorithm~\ref{alg:MarkovChainSearch} finds the global minimizer of $H$ in time $\Ostar\left(\pi(E^{\star})^{-1}\right)$.
 Our framework seeks to accelerate this runtime, and so we assume the same setting for the quantum algorithm.
 In order to define the quantum framework we must access $H, P,$ and $\pi$.
 We assume the existence of the following subroutines:

 \begin{assumption}[Quantum Input Assumptions] The following subroutines are used as primitives in the Generalized Quantum Short Path framework. \begin{enumerate} \item \textbf{Initial State Preparation:} We assume the existence of a unitary $U_\pi$ implementable using $\poly(n)$ gates, such that $U_\pi|0\rangle = |\sqrt{\pi}\rangle \coloneqq \sum_{z \in \Xcal} \sqrt{\pi(z)} |z\>$. \item \textbf{Block-encoding of Markov Chain:} Suppose that $P$ is the transition matrix of a reversible Markov chain, then the discriminant operator $D(P)$ (see Definition \ref{defn:discriminant}) is Hermitian.
 We assume the existence of a unitary $U_{D(P)}$, implementable with $\textup{poly}(n)$ gates, that is a $(\kappa_1,a)$ block-encoding of $D(P)$ for $\kappa_1 =\mathcal{O}(\poly(n))$. \item \textbf{Block-encoding of Cost Function:} We assume the existence of a unitary $U_{H}$, implementable with $\textup{poly}(n)$ gates, that is a $(\kappa_2,a)$ block-encoding of $H$ for $\kappa_2~=~\mathcal{O}(\poly(n))$. \end{enumerate} \end{assumption}